Kajna/ChatRoom/README.md

 # ChatRoom
-Consle chat for Linux written in C++
+Console chat for Linux written in C++ using POSIX threads and TCP sockets